 For some people, 2 doses may not give enough protection.
-You may need a third dose to complete your primary series if you are age 12 years or older and you have a health problem that weakens your immune system.
+You may need a third dose to complete your primary series if you have a health problem that weakens your immune system.
 For example:

 - You have had or will have an organ or stem cell transplant. - You have kidney disease and need dialysis. - You have acquired immunodeficiency syndrome (AIDS). - You take certain medicines that weaken your immune system.